gxdril/Udacity-Deep-Reinforcement-Learning/p1_navigation/README.md

 ### Instructions

 Follow the instructions in [training.ipynb](training.ipynb) to train several variations of DQN agents and see how they perform.
-Read the [report](report.md) to see details about the chosen model, hyperparameters and other considerations
+Read the [report](report.md) to see details about the chosen model, hyperparameters and other considerations.